2026 Allulose Review: What It Is and How To Use It Right

 Does allulose affect the microbiota negatively?

 No. Based on the available evidence, allulose has not been shown to cause harmful effects.
-A common concern I hear is whether allulose can impact gut health or alter the microbiota's composition and function.
+Since allulose is a relatively new sweetener on the market, the long-term effects of high doses are limited.

 Can allulose cause urinary tract infection?